alexsavio/alexsavio.github.io/first-principles-devops.txt

 - [ ] IaC: Non-negotiable.
 Everything in code, reviewed, versioned.
 - [ ] Automation: Invest in self-service infrastructure.
 The platform team's job is to make the right thing the easy thing.

 The boundaries are fuzzy.
-The principle is not: match your operational investment to your actual coordination complexity.
+The principle is: match your operational investment to your actual coordination complexity.

 ## What to Do About It